jmbatrina/cs140-project1-rsdl/README.md

 in communication with my teammates from suggestions to documentation.
 Of course, to proceed with this, I had to have an in-depth understanding of how the xv6 kernel works in both its original and modified forms.

-Our technical documentation skills were also sharpened by this project, one that required *line-by-line* explanation of code.
-Discussed in the documentation *per added instruction* are:
-* HDL edits
-* Testbench for simulations.
-* Test code (in assembly and in machine code) for verifying if the extended instruction set is working.
-* Demonstration that the processor can now successfully execute the instruction required.

-Extreme care was also taken to maintain the baseline integrity of the single cycle MIPS processor.
-That is, we extended the capability of the CPU *without breaking anything* in the process.
-The integrity checks are the testbenches `Simulation Sources\testbench.sv` with machine code `Simulation Sources\testbench.txt` and `Simulation Sources\testbench_2.sv` with machine code `Simulation Sources\testbench_2.txt`.
-The instruction memory component were also tested using the `imem_testbench`.

-Link to Video Documentation: https://drive.google.com/file/d/1N0l3GV2r9BShghN13NfjL3-9g5s0T68J/view?usp=sharing

 ## **Schematics**
 Before the modifications, the SCP is only capable of handling R-type, lw, sw, and beq instructions, with the following schematic diagram (Harris & Harris, 2013):